nextapps-de/mikado/README.md

 Please keep in mind that manual changes to the DOM has its limits:

-> Generally, do not **manually change** dom properties or states which are **not covered by the template**.
-Changes that aren't covered by the template may get lost when re-rendering (in a few situations this will not be an issue).
+> Generally, do not **manually change** dom properties or states which are **part of a template expression**.
+Changes that aren't covered by the template may get lost when re-rendering (this must not be an issue).
+Also use "keyed" mode to keep your changes on the corresponding template entry (disables recycling).

 <a name="cache-helpers"></a>

-#### Caching Helpers
+#### Caching Helpers (optional)

-> Caching helpers will help you to bypass manual changes to the DOM without going out of sync.
+> Caching helpers let you bypass manual changes to the DOM easily without going out of sync.

 You can also use these helpers for all changes to any DOM node independent of it is part of the template or not.
 Generally, these helpers increase every DOM access.